ginstrom/paladin-novel/manuscript/chapter-06.md

 The priest's lips curved in a faint smile.
 "Alanyi guides the heart more clearly than the feet.
 But perhaps she smiles upon us."
 He pointed ahead through the swirling mist.
 "Look there."

 Pale stone emerged from the grey—ancient walls partially hidden by climbing ivy and thick moss.
 The moment their horse stepped onto the temple grounds, its ears pricked forward and it released a soft whicker of contentment, no longer pulling against the reins.
-Gond stopped, something tugging at his chest like a fishhook.
+Gond stopped, warmth spreading through his chest like honey in his veins.
 The sensation was neither pleasant nor painful, just... insistent.

 The grass beneath their feet was different than the rocky ground they had been traveling over—thicker, greener.
-The air carried a fresh smell that contrasted with the dustry trail.
+The air carried a fresh smell that contrasted with the dusty trail.
 Dax's limp eased as he walked, and even Pell's perpetual tension seemed to drain a little from his shoulders.

 "Your goddess has strange tastes," Gond muttered, though his voice lacked its usual edge.